aws/karpenter-provider-aws/website/content/en/preview/AWS/launch-templates.md

 ## Creating the Launch Template

-Launch Templates may be created via the web console, the AWS CLI, or CloudFormation.
+Launch Templates may be created via the web console, the AWS CLI, CloudFormation or AWS CDK.

 ### CloudFormation